 Dealing with the administration of an estate of someone who has died can be time-consuming and stressful.
-It’s at times like these when you need help and guidance to point you in the right direction, which is where our specialist Estate Administration team can assist.
+At times like these, you need help and guidance to point you in the right direction, which is where our specialist Estate Administration team can assist.

-At Ashtons we don’t claim to be the cheapest solicitors; we pride ourselves on delivering a great service for a fair price.
-As one of the largest law firms in East Anglia we deal with every complexity of estate administration, from fairly straightforward to highly complex multi-jurisdictional estates.
+At Ashtons Legal, we pride ourselves on delivering a great service for a fair price.
+We do not set out to be the cheapest.
+As one of the largest law firms in East Anglia, we deal with every complexity of estate administration, from fairly straightforward to highly complex multi-jurisdictional estates.

 We have outlined example costs and timescales below; there are so many variables with an estate administration that we can only provide a range.
 To put these into context here is an actual case we have dealt with showing the exact timing and costs of this case.

 A typical example of a probate case we finalised for a client in 2022

 The client died leaving a house near Bury St Edmunds, three bank accounts, one investment bond, and personal belongings.
 There was an equity release mortgage on the property, which (during a buoyant property market) sold at £15,000 more than the value at death. .
 Her Personal Representatives (‘PRs’) instructed us to administer the entire estate, including the house sale.
 These instructions were received in 2021 during ongoing Covid restrictions, and HMRC, the Probate Registry and many institutions involved in estate administration were and remain (August 2022) struggling to achieve pre-Covid turnaround times.

 |Initial Advice Meeting||1 hour meeting a month after the date of death with the PRs to discuss the probate process and receive all relevant paperwork.
 Enquiries were then made to establish assets and liabilities.|

 |Pre-Grant of Probate||12 weeks from the date of death until the issue of the Grant of Probate.|